 What to Do With a Student Loan Refund

-This is money the borrower will have to pay back (with interest) and spending it on unnecessary expenses can be quite a disservice to the borrower.
+If the funds aren’t needed to pay for school, returning the refund check may be the most beneficial choice in the long run.
+Because, as mentioned, the money will have to be paid back (with interest) and spending it on unnecessary expenses can be quite a disservice to the borrower.

 Even though federal student loans don’t require payment until the student graduates, this can be one way to cut down student loan debt.
 The borrower can also use those funds for expenses in the next term and as a result, can choose to borrow less money for that term.